Oral Myofunctional Therapy

 - A narrow high upper palate, a large tongue and an oversized uvula or allergies.

 - Structural or physiological abnormalities such as a tongue ties.

 - Prevention of scar tissue that affects normal mobility of the tongue once the tie has been released.

 - Abnormal swallowing patterns and tongue thrusts that can contribute to open-bites.

 Oral myofunctional therapy may be recommended for a variety of functional or cosmetic reasons.
 The therapy program is designed to retrain muscular function and to create a healthy orofacial environment.
-This type of therapy is highly complementary to orthodontics, whereby addressing and managing the muscle imbalances that cause crooked teeth, we can achieve more stable long term results.
-In children, this will help to avoid extractions of permanent teeth for the purposes of gaining space, or more invasive jaw surgery.
+This type of therapy is highly complementary to orthodontics, whereby by addressing and managing the muscle imbalances that cause crooked teeth, we can achieve more stable long-term results.
+In children, this will help to avoid extractions of permanent teeth for the purposes of gaining space or more invasive jaw surgery.

 Before a therapy program can be started there are a few issues that need to be attended to.

 - Airways can be a major issue.
 Ensuring someone can breathe through their nose efficiently is very important.

 - Physical barriers such as tongue or lip ties, must be addressed.
 This can quite easily be corrected with the LightWalker Dental Laser technology that we have available at Smile In Style.

 - The shape of the mouth especially a narrow upper palate.
 Expansion devices can be used to widen the palate making it easier to breathe through the nose.
 At Smile in Style, Dr Rose and Dr Rajcoomar are orthodontically trained Dentists who can treat these cases.